kylecumming/4140GPA1-5/README.md

 - step 2

-    Open the file in text editer and change all the schema name 'eeddy' and 'mydb' to your own schema names.
+    Open the file in text editer and change all the schema name 'eeddy' to your own schema names.
     (Don't forget to change 'eeddy' in the line of 'REFERENCE')

 - step 3